-OMC-1 () 00
+OMC-1 Sequence Number (NM) 00nnn

 Definition:

 OMC-2 Segment Action Code (ID) 00763

 Definition: This field indicates whether this repetition of the segment is being added, changed or deleted. -- The action code adds a validation check to indicate, from the point of view of the sending system, whether this repetition of a segment is being added, changed or deleted.
 This and the following field are used to implement the "unique key" mode of updating repeating segments.
 (See Chapter 2, Section 2.23.4.2, "Action code/unique identifier mode update definition.")
 Refer to HL7 Table 0206 - Segment action code for valid values.

+If the transaction uses dynamic/action code messaging, the field must be valued, while if using snapshot mode this field is not valued (for action code) is optional (for question identifier).
+If there is a better name than question identifier, no problem, the key is that the object can be uniquely identified so the action code can be applied to the right one.
+Sequence Number would not work.
+An implementation guide can then properly constrain it.

-OMC-3 (EI) nnnnn
+OMC-3 Segment Unique Key (EI) nnnnn

 Definition: This field contains a unique identifier for one of the multiple repetitions of this segment, to be used in conjunction with the preceding field.
 Each of the repetitions of the segment will be uniquely identified by this unique key field for the purposes of updates